Change Management Process

 5. Update plans & implement the change

-Once the change is approved the change log is updated and stakeholders are informed.
+Once the change is approved the change log is updated and Stakeholders are informed.
 The Project Manager then works with the project team to plan the implementation of the change; amending the project and stage plans, sourcing any additional equipment or personnel, updating the configuration items and completing the work package(s).

 Read more on Project Management